Living a minimalist life can boost your happiness. Find out what this truly means – and get tips for having less – so you can enjoy more happiness!

 Sometimes, trying to live a minimalistic life is met with higher success when you understand the spiritual meaning behind it.

-It has been proven that we do actually feel more fulfilled when we buy something, and there is a ‘shoppers high’ that we receive when we are about to make the purchase.
+It has been proven that we do actually feel more fulfilled when we buy something.
+There is a ‘shoppers high’ that we receive.

 However, we need to unlearn these effects if we are to embrace minimalism.

-In every aspect of our lives, we have begun to consume more and more, and we are always moving away from the minimalism that we once knew.
+We are unfortunately moving away from the minimalism that we once knew.

 From technology, to clothes, and even to food, we consume things on a higher level than ever.

 Excess is sold to us as something that is desirable.